Skip to main content

 This course explores key ideas, strategies, and modes of design representation within and related to the design professions.
 The skillsets introduced and developed throughout this course are intended to support creative and analytical thinkers who work with, around, and for architects, interior designers, landscape architects, urban designers, urban planners, and other built-environment professionals—and who may not (yet) consider themselves designers.
 Over the course of eight weeks, students...

-In this course students will learn about the trauma-informed design (TiD) approach, what trauma is, and why it matters in design.
-Students will practice communicating through both visualizations and...
+In this one and half-credit asynchronous elective course students will learn about the trauma-informed design (TiD) approach, trauma, and why it matters in design.
+Students will practice...